manics/omero-guide-introduction/docs/data-management.rst

 -  How to organize Images in Projects and Datasets.

--  How to move the data between groups if you are data owner.
+-  How to move the data between groups if you are the data owner.

 -  How to move the data between groups if you are an administrator working on behalf of others.

--  How to use Command Line for duplicating objects such as Images, Datasets or Projects.
+-  How to use the Command Line for duplicating objects such as Images, Datasets or Projects.

--  How to use Command Line for changing the ownership of objects.
+-  How to use the Command Line for changing the ownership of objects.

 Setup
 -----